Applications of randomness: Cryptography

 For cryptographic purposes, one normally assumes some upper limit on the work an adversary can do (usually this limit is astronomically sized).
 If one has a pseudo-random number generator whose output is "sufficiently difficult" to predict, one can generate true random numbers to use as the initial value (i.e., the seed), and then use the pseudo-random number generator to produce numbers for use in cryptographic applications.
 Such random number generators are called cryptographically secure pseudo-random number generators, and several have been implemented (for example, the /dev/urandom device available on most Unixes, the Yarrow and Fortuna designs, server, and AT&T Bell Laboratories "truerand").
 As with all cryptographic software, there are subtle issues beyond those discussed here, so care is certainly indicated in actual practice.
 In any case, it is sometimes impossible to avoid the need for true (i.e., hardware-based) random number generators.

 Since a requirement in cryptography is high entropy, any published random sequence is a poor choice, as are such sequences as the digits in an irrational number such as the φ or even in transcendental numbers such as π, or e.
 All are available to an enterprising attacker.
 Put another way, in cryptography, random bit streams need to be not only random, but also secret and hence unpredictable.
 Public or third-party sources of random values, or random values computed from publicly observable phenomena (weather, sports game results, stock prices), are almost never cryptographically acceptable.
 Their use may be tempting, but in reality, they permit easier attacks than attacking the cryptography.

 Since most cryptographic applications require a few thousand bits at most, slow random number generators serve well—if they are actually random.
-This use of random generators is important; many informed observers believe every computer should have a way to generate true random numbers.
+This use of random generators is important; some informed observers believe every computer should have a way to generate true random numbers.